spences10/scottspence.com/posts/2018/04/03/styled-components/index.md

 We're going to style the basic create react app with styled-components to look something like this:

+This is what it will look like by the end of this post:

 ![theme switch with styled-components]

 But first, preamble✨: I have always struggled with styling sites, it